 Please plan accordingly.

-- The department reserves a limited number of spaces in the intermediate and advanced language courses for students who plan to take the Fall placement exam.
-If your placement results place you into a course offered in the Fall (level 4, 100A, 100R, 101A) you may contact the advisor to get enrolled into the course.
-Reminder: We do try and accommodate everyone that is interested in taking the course but there are limited spaces reserved.
+The department reserves a limited number of spaces in the intermediate and advanced language courses for students who plan to take the Fall placement exam.
+If your placement results place you into a course offered in the Fall (level 4, 100A, 100R, 101A) you will need to contact the Department for assistance with enrollment in the future.